hyliang96/sharedotfile/README.md

 The shared dotfiles among all my servers, Mac and CP (WSL)

+**This repo is deprecated** and moved to https://github.com/hyliang96/shareENV.git.

 ### install
 * git clone this repo to a new computer, put the dir on any path you like